mastering-microservices/tutorial_en/microservices/microservices.md

 This part aims the generation and the deployment of an application following a microservices architecture with JHipster.

+> This tutorial is valid for JHipster 7.9.3 (`jhipster --version`).
+Please, check the command lines for building and running into the generated `README.md` documents if the commands fail.

 ## Architecture

 The architecture is composed of :